Does Pennsylvania Have a One Bite Rule?

 Pain and Suffering

-Consequences like emotional anguish, pain, loss of quality of life, and loss of consortium are common in a dog bite case.
+Consequences like emotional anguish, pain, loss of quality of life, and loss of consortium are expected in a dog bite case.
 After an attack, many children and adults suffer post-traumatic stress disorder and other mental health issues.
 Meanwhile, severe injuries that cause disfigurement can be highly traumatic for the victim.

 Proving pain and suffering may be somewhat more challenging than economic damages, such as medical expenses.
 However, solid evidence that includes doctors' reports, expert witness testimonies, photos, and journals can help you obtain this compensation.